zacLibaud/bADA55.github.io/index.md

 While there are differences in tone, one thing is clear: both BeerAdvocate and RateBeer tend to lean positive overall.
 Even on RateBeer, where reviews are a bit more critical, the majority—over 75%—of expert reviews still celebrate the beers they’re reviewing.
 So, while the vibe might feel different, there’s no shortage of appreciation for great beer on either platform.

+But enough about the vibe—let’s get into the nitty-gritty of what these experts are actually saying.
+Let’s crack open the reviews and take a closer look at the language that’s shaping the beer-loving world.
+Cheers to finding out!

 # What kind of words do they use?

 When you dive into expert reviews, you’ll quickly notice that words paint a picture.
 Whether it’s describing the aroma, the taste, or the visual appeal, reviewers use a rich vocabulary to capture their experience.
 But how can we identify the dominant themes in thousands of reviews without drowning in the details?